Customer Service

 2. Cleopatra Beach, Alanya

 Named after the Egyptian queen who is said to have bathed here, Cleopatra Beach certainly lives up to its legendary reputation!
-Stretching along Alanya’s coast, it boasts a 2km (1.2 mile) ribbon of amber sand and crystal-clear sea.
+Stretching along Alanya’s coast, it has a dreamy 2km (1.2 mile) ribbon of amber sand and crystal-clear sea.

-You’ll find plenty of restaurants, bars and shops close by, plus sun-loungers and umbrellas to rent.
-It's a popular hub for watersports too, with parasailing, jet-skiing and kitesurfing all on offer.
+You’ll find heaps of restaurants, bars and shops close by, plus sun-loungers and umbrellas to rent.
+It's a fab spot for watersports too – take your pick from parasailing, jet-skiing and kitesurfing.

 3. Iztuzu Beach, Dalyan

-Its 4.5km-long (2.7 miles) strip of sand is wonderfully undeveloped, though you’ll still find plenty of sun-loungers and umbrellas for hire.
+Its 4.5km-long (2.7 miles) strip of sand is blissfully undeveloped, though you’ll still find plenty of sun-loungers and umbrellas for hire.

-Arrive via a boat taxi from Dalyan for a beach trip and sightseeing tour in one – the route takes in the ancient Lycian rock tombs, another of the area’s highlights.
+Arrive via a boat taxi from Dalyan for a beach trip and sightseeing tour in one – the route takes in the ancient Lycian rock tombs so you can tick off another of the area’s highlights.
+Win!

 4. Butterfly Valley, Olu Deniz